datonic/hub/docs/FAQ.md

     scheme: ipfs
 ```

-In the end, the Frictionless abstraction is just a URL.
+In the end, the Frictionless abstraction is just an URL.
 We can use anything we want in the backend as long as we provide a way to read the data.
 In this case:

 ```python
 ipfs_package = Package("my-dataset-datapackage.yaml") # Could even be Package("bafyreca4sf...")